-If you’re interested in joining the beta, email [email protected] or send us a message through Intercom, and we'll reach out to get you set up!
+If you’re interested in using the product, email [email protected] or send us a message through Intercom, and we'll reach out to get you set up!

 GraphQL is a query language for APIs that has quickly gained popularity over the last few years as an alternative to REST.
 As more developers build their APIs in GraphQL, we want to be able to support them with a best-in-class API reference and documentation solution for GraphQL.
 But that takes some work… and time ⏲️

 The good news?
-We’re releasing what we’ve built so far in a limited beta 🎉 If you’re using GraphQL for your APIs, we’d love for you to join the beta and share your feedback!
+We’ve released what we’ve built so far 🎉 If you’re using GraphQL for your APIs, we’d love for you to share your feedback!

-Here’s Marc, ReadMe’s Head of Product, walking you through what's available in the GraphQL beta:
+Here’s Marc, ReadMe’s Head of Product, walking you through what's available in GraphQL:

-If you’re interested in joining the beta and setting up a GraphQL API Reference, just reach out to our support team via email ([email protected]) or contact us in-app by sending us an Intercom message.
-Once we’ve enabled the beta in your ReadMe project, a new "GraphQL" settings page will appear in your dashboard.
+If you’re interested in using ReadMe to set up a GraphQL API Reference, just reach out to our support team via email ([email protected]) or contact us in-app by sending us an Intercom message.
+Once we’ve enabled the feature in your ReadMe project, a new "GraphQL" settings page will appear in your dashboard.

 From this page, you'll see a field to input your GraphQL API URL and a toggle to enable the GraphQL Reference in your developer hub: